mvolkmann/blog/src/rust.md

 - Statements must terminated by a semicolon.
 - Strings are delimited by double quotes.
 - Single characters are delimited by single quotes.
-- Items are made public using the `pub` keyword.
+- Items (like functions and struct members) are made public using the `pub` keyword.
 - The dot (`.`) character is used to access struct fields and call instance methods.
 - The double colon (`::`) is used as a namespace separator (borrowed from C++) and to call static methods.
-- Conditions for conditional logic and iteration are not surrounded by any delimiter such as parentheses.
+- Conditions for conditional logic and iteration are not surrounded by any delimiter (no parentheses).
 - Statements associated with conditional logic and iteration must be in blocks surrounded by curly brackets.
 - Named functions are declared with the `fn` keyword.
 - Function return types follow the parameter list and `->`.
-- Functions that return nothing omit the `->` and return type.
+- Functions that return nothing omit `->` and return type.
 - Most statements are also expressions and evaluate to a value, including `if` and `match` statements.
-- If the last expression in a function does not end with a semicolon, it's value is returned.
+- If the last expression in a function does not end with a semicolon, its value is returned.
 - There is no null type or value.
-  Instead the wrapper enum types `Option` and `Result` are used.
+  Instead the `Option` enum `None` variant used.

 ## Comments

-Rust supports many comment syntaxes.
+Rust supports regular comments and "doc comments".
-"Doc comments" are included in generated HTML documentation that is generated by entering `cargo doc`.
-TODO: How do you generate it?

 | Syntax      | Usage                                       |
 | ----------- | ------------------------------------------- |